neoforged/.github/primers/1.21.5/index.md

 - `net.minecraft.client.particle`
     - `FallingLeavesParticle$TintedLeavesProvider` - A provider for a `FallingLeavesParticle` that uses the color specified by the block above the particle the spawn location.
     - `FireflyParticle` - A particle that spawns fireflies around a given non-air block position.
+- `net.minecraft.client.renderer`
-- `net.minecraft.client.renderer.PostChainConfig$Pass#referencedTargets` - Returns the targets referenced in the pass to apply.
+    - `PostChainConfig$Pass#referencedTargets` - Returns the targets referenced in the pass to apply.
+    - `WorldBorderRenderer#invalidate` - Invalidates the current render of the world border to be rerendered.
 - `net.minecraft.client.renderer.entity.state.PigRenderState#variant` - The variant of the pig.
 - `net.minecraft.client.renderer.item.SelectItemModel$ModelSelector` - A functional interface that selects the item model based on the switch case and level.
 - `net.minecraft.client.renderer.item.properties.conditional.ComponentMatches` - A conditional property that checks whether the given predicate matches the component data.